pprevos/r4h2o/manuscript/r4h2o_04_tidyverse.md

 {width: 60%, align: middle}
-![Answers to quiz 1](https://www.youtube.com/watch?v=Z9BRc2dljS8)
+![Answers to quiz 1](https://www.youtube.com/watch?v=Z9BRc2dljS8) {/quiz}

+g## Further Study
+Several R libraries provide additional functionality to read other file formats:
+* [readxl](https://readxl.tidyverse.org/): Tidyverse package to read Excel files.
+* [RODBC](https://cran.r-project.org/web/packages/RODBC/index.html): Interface for databases such as SQL.
+* [rvest](https://rvest.tidyverse.org/): Tidyverse package to scrape data from websites.

-X> Before you proceed to the [next chapter](#statistics), try and load a CSV file you use in your daily work and explore the data to practice your skills.
+X> Before you proceed to the next chapter, try and load a CSV file you use in your daily work and explore the data to practice your skills.

-{/quiz}
+The [next chapter](#statistics) explains how to use R and the Tidyverse to explore the data and determine whether the results are following the relevant regulations.